-The average monthly number of employees, including the Directors, during the year was 2 (2018: 2).
+The average monthly number of employees, including Directors, during the year was 2 (2019: 2).

 None of the Directors performed any relevant services for this entity during the period and are therefore remunerated by other group companies.
-Directors' remuneration for the Company was £nil for the year-ended 31 December 2019 (2018: £nil).
+Directors' remuneration for the Company was £Nil (2019: £Nil) for the year ended 31 December 2020.